• About

 The smart modern theme is mainly cream, with dark wooden furniture - including some fashionably high tables with banquette seating along the walls, which are great for people watching although maybe better suited to younger customers out without children.
 (A point worth bearing in mind as it's very much a multi-generational venue.)

-There is also a separate children's menu - and a good drinks menu that includes a choice of local craft beers from Mayo and neighbouring counties (Carrig, Leitrim; Black Donkey, Roscommon; Reel Deel Mayo; Independent Brewing, Galway) and ciders from Louth and Armagh.
+The extensive drinks offering follows the same theme, with a selection of craft beers from Mayo, Roscommon and Athlone, and cider from Armagh on offer, as well as a Gin Menu from the four corners of Ireland.
 Also, a dozen or so wines are offered in several sizes - bottle, carafe, glass and a special 125cl "driver's glass", which is a great idea for any rural pub/restaurant.

 Less